|

 -

-below contain C-H bonds and are broken down in the lower
+broken down in the lower atmosphere (troposphere) before

-troposphere before they reach the ozone layer in the
+reaching the ozone layer in the upper atmosphere.

 -